floatinghotpot/hiquant/docs/README.md

 ### Step 8, Simulated backtrade

-Historical market data can be used to test the investment portfolio back and forth (the default is to back-test for 3 years):
+Historical market data can be used to backtrade the investment portfolio (the default testing period is 3 years):
 ```bash
 hiquant fund backtrade etc/myfund.conf
 ```

-You can also specify any time period (year, month, day format: YYYYMMDD) for backtesting:
+You can also specify any time period (year, month, day format: YYYYMMDD) for backtrade testing:
 ```bash
 hiquant fund backtrade etc/myfund 20160101 20210101
 ```

-The results of the back test are shown with plot:
+The results of the backtrade testing are shown with plot:
 ![Back trade](back_trade.png)

-If you describe multiple portfolio configuration information in fund_list, you can test multiple portfolio strategies at the same time and compare the results together:
+If you describe multiple portfolios in fund_list, you can test multiple portfolios at the same time and compare the results together with plotting:
 ![Multi funds](multi_funds.png)

 ### Step 9, Real-market simulation, monitor market changes and remind to buy/sell

-In order to receive email reminders, please modify the email parameter configuration in myfund.conf (recipient, sender, server, etc.)
+In order to receive email reminders, please modify the email parameter configuration in myfund.conf (mailto, sender, server, etc.)
 ```
 [email_1]
 push_type = email